jamesnight1994/hubspot-idea-tracker/README.md

 # Idea Tracker

-An example application to show how to architect an integration with HubSpot.
+An hubspot integration made with MEAN stack and provisioned by docker-compose

 ## Disclaimer